katerina-tziala/api-wood-creations-store/README.md

 ## Running the App

-1. Fork and clone this repository.
+1. Fork and clone this repository

-2. To install the dependencies of the app, run in the project directory `npm install` or `npm i`.
+2. To install the dependencies of the app, run in the project directory `npm install` or `npm i`

-3. In the root directory of the project create a **_.env_** file based on the [example.env](https://github.com/katerina-tziala/api-wood-creations-store/blob/master/example.env).
+3. In the root directory of the project create a **_.env_** file based on the [example.env](https://github.com/katerina-tziala/api-wood-creations-store/blob/master/example.env)

    The default values of the environment variables are already provided.

-4. Set up the databases for development and testing as described in the [DATABASE_SETUP.md](https://github.com/katerina-tziala/api-wood-creations-store/blob/master/DATABASE_SETUP.md).
+4. Set up the databases for development and testing as described in the [DATABASE_SETUP.md](https://github.com/katerina-tziala/api-wood-creations-store/blob/master/DATABASE_SETUP.md)

 5. Make sure your database is up and running

+6. To set up the database schema, in the project directory run: `npm run database:up`

-6. To run the app, in the project directory run: `npm run dev`.
+7. To run the app, in the project directory run: `npm run dev`

 ## Code Quality and Testing